 Are there any additional fees that I need to be aware of?

-It is important to respond to the court within the 15 day allotted time.
-If you are intending on hiring Rick, we ask that you mark the contested hearing box, it is the 3rd box on the ticket, and mail the ticket directly to the court.
+If you intend to hire Merrill Law, we ask that you mark the contested hearing box, it is the 3rd box on the ticket, and mail the ticket directly to the court.

-Which courts does Rick go to?
+Which courts does Merrill Law go to?

 How long does the process take?

 The court has 120 days to hold a hearing once the ticket is filed.

 We will address your case at the hearing for you.

 Additional hearings may be necessary for some cases and will be handled by us.

 You will be notified about the outcome of your case.